 Watch a video by UCLH BRC about why we need people from all ethnicities to participate in medical research.

 Race equality initiative

 We believe our research should reflect the ethnic diversity of population we serve.
-To help inform the NIHR’s work to address current inequities in research, the Oxford BRC is taking part in a three-month reflective assessment of our delivery of race equality in health research.
+To help inform the NIHR’s work to address inequities in research, the Oxford BRC took part in a three-month assessment of our delivery of race equality in health research.
 The exercise led to the publication in April 2022 of the NIHR Race Equality Framework.